Karguel1995/Karguel1995/README.md

 * 👯 I’m looking to collaborate with other content creators
 * 🥅 2021 Goals:
   * Contribute more to Open Source projects
-  * learn node.js
+  * Learn node.js
-  * become friendlier with TypeScript
+  * Become friendlier with TypeScript

 ### Connect with me: